 The construction of a 122-room Premier Inn in Bath Street is progressing as planned.
 The Bath Street development, known as Merchant’s Square, is due to include a new pedestrian walkway linking the Millennium Town Park and Halkett Place.
 It is an exciting opportunity for the redevelopment of this part of St. Helier, benefiting both islanders and visitors.

-Arthouse Jersey presents - The Roaming Soundtrack – launching this March
+Arthouse Jersey presents - The Roaming Soundtrack – launched March 2021

-Strive - A world-leading performance facility will be completed this summer in St. Peter
+Strive - A world-leading sports performance facility will be completed this summer in St. Peter

-The state-of-the-art academy will feature one of Europe’s most well-equipped gyms, while also boasting a hydrotherapy pool for resistance swimming and running, altitude chambers, a dojo and a lecture theatre, as well as a member’s health club.
-Supporting the island's sporting community.
-Strive will welcome visiting professional teams as a Training Camp from around the globe to use the facility as a training camp.
+The state-of-the-art academy will feature one of Europe’s best equipped gyms, while also boasting a hydrotherapy pool for resistance swimming and running, altitude chambers, a dojo and a lecture theatre, as well as a member’s health club.
+Supporting the island's sporting community and welcoming visiting professional teams from around the globe to use the facility as a training camp.

-The Climate Hub at Le Moulin de Quetivel will launch in April, it is intended as a resource for schools/activities for families.
+The Climate Hub at Le Moulin de Quetivel will launch in April, it is intended as a resource for schools and families.
 This includes interpretation on climate change and what steps people can take to make a difference together with some fun activities around renewable energy.
-The Climate Hub also includes a floor dedicated to biodiversity loss with specific reference to red squirrels and bats.
+The Climate Hub will also include a floor dedicated to biodiversity loss with specific reference to red squirrels and bats.
 This includes a squirrel ‘cam’ showing live footage from the nearby woodland.